Journoud-Lucas/IA-VideoGames/README.md

 - Didier Puzenat - My AI professor for whom I created this repo

 # 📄 License
-This software is under the Unlicense, terms of which are available in [UNLICENSE.txt](UNLICENSE.txt])
+This software is under the Unlicense, terms of which are available in [LICENSE](LICENSE)